The Global Fossil Fuel Asset Tracker

 Key Findings

-• The Private Equity Climate Risks team has identified 541 fossil fuel assets backed by the 20 private equity firms as of April 2025.
+• The asset tracker now includes 600 fossil fuel assets backed by the 20 private equity scorecard firms as of August 2025.

-• 282 were midstream assets, 122 were downstream assets, and 136 were upstream.
+• 283 are midstream assets, 181 are downstream assets, and 136 are upstream.

 • Apollo’s Energos Infrastructure Management operates 9 Floating Storage Regasification Units (FSRU), vessels built to store and re-gasify liquefied methane gas (LNG) out at sea.
-Energos’ FSRU vessels are off the coast of Spain, Germany, The Netherlands, Jordan, Brazil, and Indonesia.
+Energos’ FSRU vessels are off the coast of Spain, Germany, the Netherlands, Jordan, Brazil, and Indonesia.

 • Global Infrastructure Partners, a wholly-owned subsidiary of BlackRock, is a major investor in the Rio Grande LNG facility in South Texas, the first phase of which is currently under construction.
 In February 2025, Rio Grande LNG announced a major expansion of the project, taking the projected capacity from 18 million tonnes per annum (MTPA) to 48 MTPA.

-• These 20 private equity firms own fossil fuel assets in at least 53 countries, including:
+• These 20 private equity firms own fossil fuel assets in at least 63 countries, including:

 • Algeria